 - 1. Start the AvaSoft software, and click the Start button in the main window. - 2.
 Connect the same fiber (and diffuser or integrating sphere) that was used during the intensity calibration that will be loaded to the Spectrometer input port. - 3.
 Start the Absolute Irradiance Application software by clicking the menu option: Application/Absolute Irradiance.
+If an intensity calibration has been stored in EEProm before (USB2 platform only), this will be autoloaded at AvaSoft program initialization.
 Click the "Load Intensity Calibration" button.
 A dialog shows up in which the intensity calibration file can be selected.
 Select the file and click the open button. - 4.
 Switch to the Irradiance Chart TAB to enter the hardware setup and select the colorimetric, radiometric, photometric and/or peak parameters of interest (see section 4.4.5.1).
 Then click OK. - 5.
 Measure the output parameters in the experiment.
-If needed, change the integration time, such that the maximum in Scope Mode is around 14000 A/D counts.
+If needed, change the integration time, such that the maximum in Scope Mode is around around 90% of the full ADC scale (14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC).
 Block the light path to the spectrometer, and save a dark spectrum.
 If the (ir)radiance of the light to be measured needs to be displayed against time, click the time measurement TAB in the settings dialog as described in section 4.4.6.